Ethel Feldman Moskow, 98, of Kingston, passed away February 5, at home.

 Memorial donations may be made to a charity of the donor’s choice.

-To plant a tree in memory of ETHEL MOSKOW, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of ETHEL MOSKOW, please visit our floral store.